$12.8 million Penticton home listing sparks racist, hateful comments - Revelstoke Review

 Zhang, who has also lived in Canada his entire life, said the email is just the tip of the iceberg when it comes to the racist and hateful sentiments they’ve had thrown at them since the Daily Hive story ran.

-The racism is particularly perplexing to Zhang considering the home’s current owner is a Caucasian Penticton man.
+The racism is particularly perplexing to Zhang considering the home’s current owner is a Caucasian, Canadian man.

 “We were just selected to list the house for him and ever since we listed it, if you look at the comments on the Daily Hive story, it’s been all racist comments,” Zhang said.

+Zhang also noted that as realtors he and Chen are obligated to verify they are not dealing with potential money launderers through the Financial Transactions and Reports Analysis Centre of Canada.

-“At the end of the day we’re just the agents who are listing it, we aren’t the ones who built it, the money is from Canada… it wasn’t built to sell, the homeowner just wanted to move, it’s super simple.”
+“At the end of the day we’re just the agents who are listing it.
+The owner is Canadian and we have verified the source.
+The client wanted to sell his dream home, and we’re here to market it to our best ability, it’s as simple as that,” Zhang said.

 Anti-Asian racism has been on the rise in Canada since the start of the pandemic.
 In Vancouver, police data shows anti-Asian hate crimes have risen by 717 per cent since the start of the pandemic.